 Across Canada, many prestigious engineering schools focus on the overall development of students.

-Here are the ten best engineering schools in Canada.
+Here are 10 of the best engineering schools in Canada.

 Western University understands that the most successful engineers are leaders and innovators.
 Engineering undergraduates can choose to combine their education with a business degree or take specialty courses in integrated engineering.
 Western also offers a design thinking workshop for students to learn human-centered design skills and gain a competitive advantage.